 Note that investment losses or investment gains are not deducted or added, respectively, to a person’s transfer balance account.
 Pension benefit payments do not reduce a person’s transfer balance account either.

-Note: To assist mainly advisers and accountants, the ATO has released a Law Companion Guideline on death benefits and the transfer balance cap (see SuperGuide article July 2017 super changes: ATO Guidance Notes and Law Companion Guidelines.
+Note: To assist mainly advisers and accountants, the ATO has released a Law Companion Guideline on death benefits and the transfer balance cap (see SuperGuide article Latest super changes: ATO Guidance Notes and Law Companion Guidelines.

 Important: The treatment of defined benefit death benefits pensions is similar to how regular defined benefit pensions are dealt with under the transfer balance cap rules: see SuperGuide article Defined benefit pensions and the $1.6 million transfer balance cap.